Frequently Asked Questions (FAQs)

 - What are the admission requirements for foreign applicants?

 You need a foreign university degree (e.g., a BSc in Physiotherapy) worth a minimum of 180 ECTS credits (to be submitted with a copy of the transcript of records).
 The transcript of records must include proof of experience in scientific work amounting to 5 ECTS credits.
 Proof of scientific work can also be obtained, for example, by completing the “Reflektierte Praxis – Wissenschaft verstehen» course (reflecting on practice - understanding science) offered at ZHAW.
 Foreign physiotherapy diplomas are considered as equivalent to a Swiss diploma if the NTE requirement is met.
 In this case, proof of experience in scientific work must also be provided.
 Evidence of at least 10 months of full-time professional experience as a physiotherapist (or the equivalent in part-time work) with a license to practise, must be submitted.
-Excellent English and German language skills are also a prerequisite, although a formal certificate is not necessary.
-We recommend knowledge of English at Level B2 and, for applicants for whom German is a foreign language, German at Level C1.
-The application will be reviewed on a case-by-case basis.
+Very good English and German language skills are required: The recommendation is for English language skills at level B2.
+Formal proof of English is not required.
+International applicants whose native language is not German must provide proof of B2 German (Goethe certificate, intermediate examination or equivalent) at the time of application.

 - Can I work as a physiotherapist in Switzerland with a foreign diploma?